shrinerb/shrine-cloudinary/README.md

 ## Inspiration

-This gem has been inspired by [cloudinary]'s CarrierWave integration.
+This gem has been inspired by Cloudinary's [CarrierWave integration].

 ## License